 Among the best second passports in the world to hold are:

-The world’s strongest passport is officially Japan’s, as it gives you visa-free access to 193 nations overall.
+The world’s strongest passport is officially Japan’s, as it access to 193 nations overall.
 However, the country doesn’t have a citizenship by investment programme, nor does it recognise dual citizenship, making a Japanese passport extremely difficult to get hold of.